thesheff17/chromeLinuxBootstrap/README.md

 Dockerfile     - inheritance Dockerfilebase and runs bootstrap.py run.sh         - builds Dockerfile file
 ```
-## problems I ran into with this script
+## some issues I noticed writing this:

 * virtualenvwrapper
   * this tool wants you to source a file after installation and your not running this in bash